seanjh/DSRecommendationSystems/README.md

 |----|------|---|----|
 |20|0.100000|0.584875|0.764771|

+The full evaluation results are available in `results/ml_als_model_evaluation.csv`.

-The `ml_test.py` script re-runs the ALS model with these best params, saved in `results/ml_als_params.csv`, against the test dataset.
+The `ml_test.py` script makes predictions and evaluates the performance of the test dataset using the ALS model with the best parameters discovered during evaluation.
+These best parameters are loaded from `results/ml_als_params.csv`.
 The results of the test run were:

 |RMSE|
 |----|